British concession in Tianjin: Economy

 The infrastructure initiated by the concession solved the basic problems of urban production and life such as centralized water supply and power supply, roads and bridges, public transportation, commercial and residential buildings, and provided a suitable investment environment for both Chinese and foreign capital.
 As a result, the economy of the British concession was exceedingly prosperous, with the economic nucleus of Tianjin shifting to the concession; by 1937, 404 of the 483 foreign firms were concentrated in the concession.

-The British concession of Tianjin flourished for many reasons.
+The British concession in Tianjin flourished for many reasons.
 For one, the United Kingdom was the strongest national power that invested into the economy of the concession.
 Its trade with China accounted for most of the trade between China and foreign countries; therefore, the British businessmen in China were already financially independent and had the funds to invest into the concession.
 Additionally, like most other British concessions, the British concession in Tianjin was the first of the nine countries that would come to own a parcel of Tianjin.
 Thus, most of Tianjin's foreign economic policies were molded heavily by the concession's interests.

 Industry

-In the early days of its establishment, the British Concession of Tianjin opened factories that were wholly foreign-owned and did not have the nature of independent industrial enterprises.
+In the early days of its establishment, the British concession in Tianjin opened factories that were wholly foreign-owned and did not have the nature of independent industrial enterprises.
 Some were machinery packaging services, while others were water and power supply companies that served both the concession and Tianjin.
 As the concession developed, companies diversified.
 In the food industry, Tianjin Wanguo Soda Co., Ltd., Watsons Pharmacy Ice Factory, Xinle Ice Factory, North China Drinking Water Company, Miqos Company, and the United States Dairy factories engaged in business in the concession.
 Cigarette companies like the British-American Tobacco Company monopolized the tobacco industry in north China.
 In the textile industry, as many as nine companies like the Siemens Electric Company, Dongfang Machinery Factory, and Jieling Motor Company were established.

 Chinese-owned industries in the concession appeared in the late 1870s, mostly built and funded by Chinese bureaucrats who were inspired by the Self-Strengthening Movement, including flour making, machine repair, weaving, carpetmaking, wool spinning, etc. The larger Chinese-established companies were Wanshun Iron Factory (万顺铁工厂), Beiyang Velvet Factory (北洋织绒厂), Renli Wool Spinning Factory (仁立毛纺厂), Dongya Woolen Textile Co., Ltd. (东亚毛呢纺织股份有限公司), etc.